 Complaints should be addressed to the Operations Manager and/or the Co-directors in writing using the Feedback form.
 Every effort will be made to resolve the concern after a full analysis.
-Consultation will occur with the Internal Governing Body, the Director of Student Affairs and the Chancellor as appropriate.
+A consultation will occur with the Internal Governing Body, the Director of Student Affairs, and the Chancellor as appropriate.
 Disposition related to the complaint will be provided to the complainant in a timely manner and actions will be documented.

 - A complaint should be submitted in writing or verbally, contain the name and address of the complainant, and a brief description of the allegations of discrimination.